Blues Traveler: 2010s

 In March 2012, Blues Traveler released a double-disc compilation titled 25 on Hip-O Records; the album commemorates the band's silver anniversary and includes their hit singles, new covers, and previously unreleased B-side material.
 It peaked at No. 49 in Canada.
 The following studio album, Suzie Cracks the Whip, was released on June 26 of that year.

 In September 2013, Blues Traveler signed with Las Vegas–based management firm, UD Factory.

 On April 7, 2015, the band released their twelfth studio album, Blow Up the Moon which peaked at No. 29 on Independent Albums and No. 47 on Top Rock Albums Billboard charts.
 As part of the album's promotion album, Blues Traveler released a music video using Rockstar editor in Grand Theft Auto V on September 14, 2015.
 The music video featured JC Chasez and 3OH!3.
 In 2016, Blues Traveler made a cameo appearance in the film The Meddler.
 On December 7 the group released a cover version of "Go Tell It on the Mountain".

 In April 2017, the band announced a five-week U.S. tour to celebrate the 30th anniversary of the group's formation.
 In May of the same year, social posts, and a video piece on Keyboard Magazine confirmed the band was in the studio in Nashville recording with record producer Matt Rollings.
 The album Hurry Up & Hang Around was released on October 12, 2018, through BMG.

 2020s

-On June 7, 2021, Blues Traveler announced a new album to be titled "Traveler's Blues" and released a two–sided EP with the songs that would be featured on the new album.
-The EP contained songs "Funky B*tch" and "Ball and Chain" which Features Christone "Kingfish" Ingram.
+On June 7, 2021, Blues Traveler announced a new album to be titled Traveler's Blues and released a two–sided EP with the songs that would be featured on the new album.
+The EP contained songs "Funky B*tch" and "Ball and Chain" which features Christone "Kingfish" Ingram.
 The album would be released the forthcoming month.

-"Traveler's Blues" was released on July 30, 2021.
+Traveler's Blues was released on July 30, 2021.
 The album featured covers of classic blues songs and features Crystal Bowersox, Wendy Moten, Christone "Kingfish" Ingram, Rita Wilson, John Scofield, Warren Haynes, The War and Treaty, Mickey Raphael, and Keb' Mo'.
 The album was nominated for "Best Traditional Blues Album / Best Traditional Blues Recording" at the 64th annual Grammy Awards.
+The followup, Traveler's Soul, released on October 20, 2023, features covers of classic R&B and soul songs, featuring collaborations with Pat Monahan of Train, Daisha McBride, Valerie June, and Ryan Shaw.

+The band celebrated the 30th anniversary of Four in 2024, going on a 24-city tour that autumn where they performed the album in its entirety.
+In the summer of 2025, the band went on a co-headline tour alongside the Gin Blossoms and Spin Doctors.
+All three bands teamed up on the single "Indiana Wants Me", a cover of the R. Dean Taylor song, which released August 8.

+The band will tour in the spring and summer of 2026 with Better Than Ezra and The Record Company supporting.